hoylemd/partyplanner/README.md

 ## Architecture

-Describe the overall architecture of the application and technologies used (feel free to use diagrams)

 Overall, there will be 3 main components of the application: The app server, the database, and the web interface.
 Each of these exist as a docker component in the development environment, but the database and web interface would likely exist on their own as a managed service in production (e.g.